xgdapg/wtk/README.md

 #### ListenPort
 App listening port. (default: 80)
 #### RunMode
-Options: http,fcgi. (default: http)
+Options: http, https, fcgi. (default: http)
-#### EnableDaemon
-An experimental option. (default: false)
-While it is set to true, the app will be running in the background.
-Linux only.
 #### CookieSecret
 Secret key for secure cookie. (default: "foobar")
 Set it to a different string if you want to use secret cookie or session.